-- 4.1 I illustrated pipes (as a form of bounded buffer) by piping the output from the 1s command into the tr command.
+- 4.1 I illustrated pipes (as a form of bounded buffer) by piping the output from the ls command into the tr command.
 One disadvantage of this example is that there is no way to see that the two are run concurrently.
-For all you can tell, 1s may be run to completion, with its output going into a temporary file, and then tr run afterward, with its input coming from that temporary file.
-Come up with an alternative demonstration of a pipeline, where it is apparent that the two commands are run concurrently because the first command does not immediately run to termination. - 4.2 The Java program in Figure 4.26 simulates the dining philosophers problem, with one thread per philosopher.
-Each thread uses two nested synchronized statements to lock the two objects representing the forks to a philosopher's left and right.
+For all you can tell, ls may be run to completion, with its output going into a temporary file, and then tr run afterward, with its input coming from that temporary file.
+Come up with an alternative demonstration of a pipeline, where it is apparent that the two commands are run concurrently because the first command does not immediately run to termination. - 4.2 The Java program in Figure 4.30 simulates the dining philosophers problem, with one thread per philosopher.
+Each thread uses two nested synchronized statements to lock the two objects representing the forks to the philosopher's left and right.
 Each philosopher dines many times in rapid succession.
-In order to show whether the threads are still running, each thread prints out a message every 100000 times its philosopher dines. - (a) Try the program out.
-Depending on how fast your system is, you may need to change the number 100000.
-The program should initially print out messages, at a rate that is not overwhelmingly fast, but that keeps you aware the program is running.
-With any luck, after a while, the messages should stop entirely.
+In order to show whether the threads are still running, each thread prints out a message every 100000 times its philosopher dines.

+- (a) Try the program out.
+Assuming you are running on a non-ancient computer and hence have multiple processor cores, you likely won't see any output at all: the threads deadlock before any of the philosophers has dined 100000 times.
+If you dramatically reduce the number 100000, say to 100, you are likely to see the program initially print out some messages, enough to keep you aware the program is running, and then after a while, the messages should stop entirely.
 This is your sign that the threads have deadlocked.
 What is your experience?
 Does the program deadlock on your system?
 Does it do so consistently if you run the program repeatedly?
 Document what you observed (including its variability) and the circumstances under which you observed it.
-If you have more than one system available that runs Java, you might want to compare them. - (b) You can guarantee the program won't deadlock by making one of the threads (such as number 0) acquire its right fork before its left fork.
-Explain why this
+If you have more than one system available that runs Java, you might want to compare them. - (b) Optionally, you could try limiting the program to run on only one core.
+It will likely take much longer to deadlock because the threads are interleaved only at the coarse granularity of the scheduler's thread switching, rather than the fine granularity of the hardware's instruction execution.
+If you are using Linux, Exploration Project 3.3 on page 85 explains how you can limit the program to a single core.
+If you are using Windows you can achieve a similar result using the start command with the /affinity flag; details are available on the web.
+For OS X, the only option unless you have installed the developer tools is to reboot the entire system with just one cpu enabled.
+You can do that by giving the following command before rebooting: